 Great for: Brunch, studying

-It's harder to find better comfort food than at Lee's Fried Chicken and Donuts.
-In addition to its namesake dishes, this diner offers heart-warming (clogging?) sides like sour cream mashed potatoes with spicy bacon and jalapeño gravy, creamed corn, and bread rolls served with butter and honey.
+It's harder to find better comfort food than at Sam's Fried Chicken and Donuts.
+In addition to its namesake dishes, this diner offers heart-warming (clogging?) sides like mashed potatoes with cream gravy, collard greens, and black eyed peas with rice.
 When you're done enjoying a few pieces of the crunchy, tender pieces of their signature bone-in chicken and mouth-watering sides, you can wash it all down with some fresh-brewed ice tea — and a Mexican chocolate donut for good measure.